BSc, Seton Hall University; M.A., Rutgers University; Ph.D, University College Dublin.

-European Perspectives on John Updike, co-edited with Laurence W. Mazzeno, Camden House Press, 2018.
+European Perspectives on John Updike, co-edited with Laurence W. Mazzeno, Camden House, 2018.

 “Back to the Garden: American Longing in John Updike’s Couples,” European Perspectives on John Updike, eds.
-Laurence W. Mazzeno and Sue Norton, Camden House Press, 2018.
+Laurence W. Mazzeno and Sue Norton, Camden House, 2018.

 "Old World Readings of a New World Novel: European Perspectives on John Updike's Terrorist," John Updike Review, 5, no. 2, Summer 2017.
 (Co-author, Laurence W. Mazzeno.)